 G2.
-Increase the percentage of students scoring at or above grade level and achieving learning gains on the ELA Florida Standards Assessment
+Increase the percentage of students scoring at or above proficiency level on the ELA Florida Standards Assessment.

 G2.B1 Students are unable to read carefully and grasp information, arguments, ideas and details based on evidence in the text.
-Students must be able to answer a range of text-dependent questions whose answers require inferences based on careful attention to the text.
+Students must be able to answer a range of text-dependent questions, whose answers require inferences based on careful attention to the text.
+English Language Learners are non English speaking, reading and writing.

-G2.B1.S1 Students will use WICOR strategies to summarize, analyze, and contextualize complex informational text.
+G2.B1.S1 Student will use WICOR strategies to summarize, analyze, and contextualize complex informational text.